9.6. Dimensionality Reduction¶

 % Because of the random noise added, you may want to run this

 % more than once.
-You should see that after about 3 SVD terms,
+You should see that after 3 SVD terms,

 % the SVD matrix is closest (lowest mean-squared error) to the

 % clean matrix before the noise was added.
-The later terms
+The latter terms

 A1 = 5*eye(5) + 5*rot90(eye(5));